cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 #### TransactionProcessor

-The `TransactionProcessor` class itself implements the `CoProcessFunction` interface, where the `processElement1` method takes care of applying or rejecting new transactions on the inventory state.
+The `TransactionProcessor` class itself extends the `KeyedCoProcessFunction` abstract class, where the `processElement1` method takes care of applying or rejecting new transactions on the inventory state.
 The `processElement2` simply reads this state to serve queries.
 The functionality is illustrated on the figure below:

 ![Inventory Logic](images/InventoryLogic.png "Inventory Logic")